 History - At a KS1 level, history is intended to help your children develop an awareness of the past and increase their use of common words and phrases related to the passing of time.
 The National Curriculum offers a lot of suggestions of the people and events that you can teach about for this year group but nothing is compulsory.
 You should aim to include changes in living memory, events beyond living memory, the lives of significant individuals who have contributed to national or global achievements and significant historical events, people and places in your own locality.
 Key Stage 2 develops chronologically from what they have studied at KS1 which include changes in Britain from the Stone Age to the Iron Age, the Roman Empire and the Vikings and Anglo-Saxons impact on Britain (check the guide for a full breakdown).

-Geography - Key Stage 1 geography should include locational knowledge (name and locate the world's 7 continents and 5 oceans and basic knowledge of the UK and its countries), Place knowledge (understanding the similarities and differences of a small area of the UK), Human and Physical geography (see guide for a list of key features to teach about) and Geographical skills and fieldwork (such as map reading, using an atlas and simple compass directions).
+Geography - Key Stage 1 geography should include locational knowledge (name and locate the world's 7 continents and 5 oceans and basic knowledge of the UK and its countries), Place knowledge (understanding the similarities and differences of a small area of the UK), Human and Physical geography and Geographical skills and fieldwork (such as map reading, using an atlas and simple compass directions).
 KS2 is an advanced development on the Key Stage 1 topics which are fully explained in the guide.

 Art and Design - Year 1 and 2 should be taught to use a range of materials, use drawings, painting and sculpture to share their ideas and experiences, to develop their use of colour, pattern, texture, line, shape, form and space, and to learn about the work of a range of artist, describing difference and similarities between their work.
 KS2 should create sketchbooks to record their observations, improve their mastery of art and design techniques and learn about great artists, architects and designers in history.